In recent years, more and more of us have woken up to the problems faced when using and drinking the water supplied to our homes.

 This ion exchange water treatment process can remove almost every magnesium and calcium mineral from your water, helping to protect your home from hard water problems like scale buildup.
 When the resin beads are saturated with hard water ions, the softener system’s resin bed is flushed and replenished in regeneration.

-Salt-free softener systems use a special media to perform template-assisted crystallization (TAC), in which hardness minerals are crystallized, preventing them from sticking to surfaces in the form of scale.
+Salt-free softener systems use a special media to perform template-assisted crystallization (TAC), a scale control media technology in which hardness minerals are crystallized, preventing them from sticking to surfaces in the form of scale.

 What Issues do Water Softeners Address?